 Gagnet P, Kern K, Andrews K, et al. Spondylolysis and spondylolisthesis: A review of the literature.
 J Orthop.
 2018;15(2): 404-407 doi: 10.1016/j.jor.2018.03.008

 Kalichman L, Kim D, Li L, et al. Spondylolysis and spondylolisthesis: prevalence and association with low back pain in the adult community-based population.
 Spine (Phila Pa 1976).
 2009;34(2):199–205. doi: 10.1097/BRS.0b013e31818edcfd

 Evans N and McCarthy M. Management of symptomatic degenerative low-grade lumbar spondylolisthesis.
 EFORT Open Rev. 2018;3(12) 620-631. doi: 10.1302/2058-5241.3.180020

-Doctor of Physical Therapy and am currently working full time as a pediatric physical therapist and planning to work with adults on a per diem basis.
-I have worked in Sports, Inpatient Rehab and Outpatient Ortho settings under the guidance of incredible mentors focusing on low back pain.
-I believe in wholistic and patient centered care and enjoy working with my patients to develop their course of treatment.
+Doctor of Physical Therapy and currently works full time as a pediatric physical therapist.
+Rachel has worked in Sports, Inpatient Rehab and Outpatient Ortho settings under the guidance of incredible mentors focusing on low back pain.
+Rachel believes in holistic and patient centered care and enjoys developing their course of treatment.